NEUBIAS/training-resources/_modules/display_settings.md

 ---

 Colormaps do the mapping from a numeric pixel value to a color.
 This is the main mechanism how we visualize microscopy image data.
 In case of doubt, it is always a good idea to show the mapping as an inset in the image (or next to the image).

 #### Nomenclature

+Color mapping can have a different name depending upon the software.
+Fiji uses term "Look-up table (LUT)", whereas MATLAB sticks to "colormap".
+In some other communities/software, it is also called as "color transfer function".

 #### Single color colormaps